-The World’s Expo2020 will increase the competition in the local job market, though there’s a massive number of employees will benefit from salary increases up to 25 percent, according to an industry expert.
+The World’s Expo2020 will increase in the local job market competition, though there are several workers who will benefit from the 25% salary raise, according to an industry expert.

 Any increase in job demand will also likely to be met with the addition of more opportunities in other growing sectors.
 Although the event may trigger an arrival of jobseekers into Dubai, only those with the necessary work visa can stay in the country permanently.

-The jobs needed for the expo, massive competition from both global and local resourcing companies to put in place.
-“In turn, recruiters and headhunters from all over the world will start casting an eye on the region as top jobs and associated salaries hit the construction, hospitality and financial sectors,” he added.
+The jobs needed for the expo must be put in place so huge competition from both local and international resourcing firms will be carried out.
+“In return, human resources and headhunters from across the globe will start focusing on the Middle East region as top jobs and associated salaries hit the finance, hospitality and construction sectors,” he added.

-.
-“Salary raises will mainly impact mid- and senior-level employees with relevant experience,” according to the HR consultant.
+“Salary raises will mostly effect middle and senior level workers with relevant experience,” according to the HR consultant.
 The expected pay increases will benefit the real estate and banking industries, construction/infrastructure, but it will not be across the board.

-“We wouldn’t expect to see any substantial salary increase in the near future,” he said.
-“The announcement has just been made.
-It takes time for it to trickle down to hiring, getting new budgets, hiring plans and company expansion plans,” as he ended.
+“In the near future, we would not anticipate seeing any significant rise in salary,” he said.
+“The declaration has just been made.
+It would take time for it to start to get new budgets, hire, make plans and expand company plans,” as he ended.